milessabin/spray-json-shapeless/README.md

 Finally, open one of the source files for your Scala project and type M-x ensime.
 Follow the minibuffer instructions to specify the location of your .ensime project file.

+__Note for SBT Users__

+Customize the ensime-sbt-compile-on-save variable if you'd like SBT to recompile your project whenever you save.
+This is disabled by default as it consumes a lot of CPU without much benefit over ENSIME's built-in type checking.

 ## Usage

 __TAB__    - Start completing a method/variable.